'Boyhood' wins best film, director awards from New York critics

-NEW YORK (Reuters) - “Boyhood,” a coming-of-age drama filmed over 12 years with the same actors, dominated the New York Film Critics Circle Awards on Monday, winning best picture of 2014, best director for Richard Linklater and the best supporting actress category.
+NEW YORK, Dec 1 (Reuters) - “Boyhood,” a coming-of-age drama filmed over 12 years with the same actors, dominated the New York Film Critics Circle Awards on Monday, winning best picture of 2014, best director for Richard Linklater and the best supporting actress category.

 Actor Timothy Spall was named best actor for his portrayal of one of Britain’s greatest painters, J.M.W.
 Turner, in “Mr. Turner,” and Marion Cotillard nabbed the top actress honors for roles in two films, “The Immigrant” and “Two Days, One Night.”